excelledia/emotional-health-assistant-chatbot/README.md

 Scope:

-•	Helpful in providing treatment for those who are uncomfortable disclosing their feelings to a human being,
+•	Helpful in providing treatment for those who are uncomfortable disclosing their feelings to a human being.

 •	Virtual counselling provided by a chatbot is effective for those reluctant to speak with a therapist.

 •	Saves users from spending money for appointments with a counsellor or therapist.

 •	With Emotional Intelligence, chatbots can perform almost every job an expert can, without getting tired.

 •	Offers users round the clock support.

 •	Automate tasks which are to be done frequently and at the right time